spacemangames55555/Rumblejam/docs/GDD.md

 Enforced at import **and** in `canLearn`.
 A cap that lives only in a data file and an assertion is a label.
 Classification is a declared registry; an unclassified passive key fails the load.

+#### Engine capacity is a declared exception

+One skill in the game breaks "damage and duration only": **Raise Skeleton**, where each rank grants one summon slot (§8.5).

+It is written as an explicit declaration — `rankGrants: 'summonSlots'` — and asserted at load, so no other skill can acquire the behaviour by accident.
+This matters because the unstated version of exactly this already happened once: Set Stance granted max Footing stacks per rank, nothing in the rules covered it, and it silently breached a designed hard cap.

+**An engine capacity granted by rank must be declared.
+There is currently one, and adding a second is a design decision, not an implementation detail.**

 ### 4.3 Enemy scaling

 Authored per region band, not computed from a global curve.
 Expected player level on entry: